prasadpawarr/opendata-pune-python/README.md

 # opendata-pune-python
-Python scripts that automated the downloading of datasets whose URL are stored in a xlsx file.
+Python scripts that automates the downloading of datasets whose URL are stored in a xlsx file.